 An agency who have been awarded a contract but have no experience working with BSL/English interpreters:

 “We have never before worked with BSL interpreters on a regular basis.
-Our work has always focussed on spoken language interpreting and so our terms are currently built around that. [..]
+Our work has always focused on spoken language interpreting and so our terms are currently built around that. [..]
 We do not have a set of business terms appropriate for BSL”.

-An agencies response to a complaint NUBSLI raised about them providing unqualified and untrained people as interpreters, and not being aware of new legislation which NUBSLI informed them about:
+An agency’s response to a complaint NUBSLI raised about their practice of providing unqualified and untrained people as interpreters, This highlights the agency’s ignorance of new legislation which NUBSLI had to informthem of:

 “For BSL interpreters there are currently only 7 interpreters who are not registered with a recognised BSL organisation. [...].
 I have also forwarded the new NHS standards to the interpreting team, to ensure that we remain compliant with any new regulations.”